Q. What are capital credits?

 A. Check with your accountant, but generally, unless you deducted the cost of electricity on your tax returns this check is treated as a reduction of those costs, this is non-taxable.
 For businesses, the amount is generally taxable.

 Q. What if the check is made payable to a deceased person or an estate?

 A. There are several ways to address this.
 If the estate is still open, we can make the check payable to the estate.
 You can also apply for the total capital credit balance to be refunded to the estate on a discounted basis.
 This request goes to the board and is voted on at its monthly meeting.
 If the estate is not open, or the check cannot be cashed as made payable to the estate, you can produce information that identifies you as the rightful heir and we will issue the check in your name.

 Q. What kind of proof do I need that I am the heir?

-A. A copy of the will naming you as executor or a court document naming you as administrator.
+A. A copy of the will naming you as executor or a court document naming you as administrator and a copy of the death certificate.
 In some cases (generally smaller amounts) we can accept obituaries naming next of kin, letters from other potential heirs, etc. Each case may be different.
 You may be asked to indemnify (pay back) the funds if it is later determined that you were not the proper heir.